sinclairzx81/typebox/readme.md

 <a name='types-standard'></a>

-### Standard
+### Standard Types

-The following table lists the standard TypeBox types.
+The following table lists the Standard TypeBox types.

 ```typescript
 ┌────────────────────────────────┬─────────────────────────────┬────────────────────────────────┐